SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 **H3d (Learning Speed):** NOODEIA yielded significantly higher perceived learning speed (M = 6.38) than traditional methods (M = 3.00), p = .0002, with +112.50% improvement.
 The response distribution shows 9 participants selecting "Extremely agree" under NOODEIA.
 Immediate feedback and adaptive pacing create a strong sense of learning efficiency, which likely contributes to sustained engagement and motivation to continue.

-*Connection to Prior Research (The Two-Sigma Problem):* Benjamin Bloom's (1984) seminal research on the "two-sigma problem" established one of education's most compelling challenges: students receiving one-to-one tutoring perform two standard deviations better than those in traditional classroom instruction, with the average tutored student outperforming 98% of students in control classes.
-Yet Bloom concluded that "one-to-one tutoring is too costly for most societies to bear on a large scale."
-VanLehn's (2011) comprehensive review found that Intelligent Tutoring Systems achieve an effect size of d = 0.76, remarkably close to human tutoring's d = 0.79.
-VanLehn proposed the "interaction plateau hypothesis": both human tutors and ITS derive their effectiveness from supporting students in constructing knowledge through interactive problem-solving.
-Sal Khan (2023) argued that AI tutors could finally deliver the "two-sigma solution," providing personalized tutoring for every student without the economic constraints.
+*Connection to Prior Research (The Two-Sigma Problem):* Seminal research on the "two-sigma problem" established one of education's most compelling challenges: students receiving one-to-one tutoring perform two standard deviations better than those in traditional classroom instruction, with the average tutored student outperforming 98% of students in control classes (Bloom, 1984).
+Yet the conclusion was that "one-to-one tutoring is too costly for most societies to bear on a large scale."
+A comprehensive review found that Intelligent Tutoring Systems achieve an effect size of d = 0.76, remarkably close to human tutoring's d = 0.79, leading to the "interaction plateau hypothesis": both human tutors and ITS derive their effectiveness from supporting students in constructing knowledge through interactive problem-solving (VanLehn, 2011).
+AI tutors could finally deliver the "two-sigma solution," providing personalized tutoring for every student without the economic constraints (Khan, 2023).

 NOODEIA's findings provide empirical support for both VanLehn's hypothesis and Khan's vision.
 The +113% improvement in perceived learning speed and +102% improvement in completion success suggest that AI tutoring, when designed with Socratic scaffolding, can approach the subjective benefits of human one-to-one attention.
 Perhaps more significantly, the +135% improvement in perceived independence suggests NOODEIA may address a limitation of human tutoring that researchers have largely overlooked: potential for dependency.
 While human tutoring produces impressive gains, students may become reliant on tutor scaffolding.
 NOODEIA's Socratic approach guides students to discover solutions themselves, building autonomous problem-solving capacity that extends beyond the tutoring interaction.
 In contexts where teacher shortages limit access to personalized instruction, AI tutoring that builds learner independence, rather than creating new dependencies, offers a path toward sustainable educational support and educational equity.